datenstrom/yellow/README.md

 ## How to get started

 Download Datenstrom Yellow and follow the installation instructions.
-The installer helps you with setting up your website and checks if all installation requirements have been met.
+The installer helps you with setting up your website and makes sure all installation requirements have been met.
 Your website is immediately available.
 The most important things for small websites are included.
 You can add features, languages and themes.
 [Get started](https://datenstrom.se/yellow/help/how-to-get-started).

 ## How to get extensions